Werkov/Werkov.github.io/_posts/2019-11-06-sync-people.md

 ### Not affected by busy receiver

-Asynchronous communication does not prevent sender from independent activities while the receiver is busy or absent.
+Asynchronous communication does not prevent sender from independent activities while the receiver is busy or absent (also out of business hours).
 A synchronous sender will be blocked or keep retrying.

 ### No schedule fragmentation

-As a way of coping with interrupts or being busy, the synchronous communicants (TODO is it a word) may coordinate a common date for the session.
+As a way of coping with interrupts or being busy, the synchronous communicants may coordinate a common date for the session.
 This leads to fragmentation of their schedule, potentially wasting their time.

 ### Multiple streams